tjobarow/Access-Mode-Config-Parser/README.md

 To use:

 Place output of show running-config into a text file, and place it in the "customer_configs/" directory.
-Make sure the file name is <<hostname>>.txt.
+Make sure the file name is format of "hostname".txt.

 Run the scripts by running the runAudit.py file. --> python3 runAudit.py